 Launched in 1986 by local businessman Joaquim Benedito, Main Street Formals has long held a reputation as the region’s preeminent source for men’s formal wear.
 In 2005, Mr. Benedito sold the company to Robert and Kathleen Brunelle, who have expanded the building and operations to include a tailored clothing shop (selling suits, blazers, dress pants, and furnishings) and full-time tailoring service whose constituents trust for expert alterations on men’s, women’s, and children’s garments.
 In 2016, the company launched its first branded clothing line, releasing the “Main Street” neckwear line.

 Throughout its history, Main Street Formals has been known for its active participation in the community, and the Brunelles have continued that legacy; in 2013, the Acushnet-based tuxedo specialist set a new company donation record, serving as past and present official formalwear sponsor for the “Mr. [High School]” competitions for the following local schools: New Bedford High School (New Bedford, MA),Greater New Bedford Regional Vocational Technical High School (New Bedford, MA), Fairhaven High School (Fairhaven, MA), Old Colony Regional Vocational Technical High School (Rochester, MA), and Old Rochester Regional High School (Mattapoisett, MA), in addition to support of many other charitable causes.
 In 2013, the company was honored to receive the New Bedford Chamber of Commerce’s Small Business of the Year Award.
 Eighteen months later, WeddingWire honored Main Street Formals as a national semi-finalist for their award that recognizes excellence in wedding marketing.
-In 2017, Main Street Formals was honored to be selected as the best men’s clothing store on the SouthCoast, receiving SouthCoast Media’s “Best of the Best” Award.
+In 2018 and 2017, Main Street Formals was honored to be selected as the best men’s clothing store on the SouthCoast, receiving SouthCoast Media’s “Best of the Best” Award each year.